ChevyRay/chevyray.dev/content/blog/2024-08-09-shipping-175-pixel-fonts/index.md

 work on another game.
 During that time, I continued to learn and improve my Rust programming skills.
 I also kept dabbling in pixel fonts, with the intent of eventually putting together another pack.

-But I knew I'd have to outdo the previous back, and I planned to do so definitively.
+But I knew I'd have to outdo the previous pack, and I planned to do so definitively.

 ### Bigger and Better